antistatique/drupal-editor-advanced-image/CONTRIBUTING.md

 ## 🚔 Check Styles best practices

 You need to run `yarn` before using Stylelint.
-Then run the commmand:
+Then run the command:

   ```
   // Run Stylelint